Jasmine Ash

-Jasmine Ash is an American singer-songwriter, from Portland, Oregon.
+Jasmine Ananda Smith-Howard, better known as Jasmine Ash is an American singer-songwriter, from Portland, Oregon.

 Biography

 In the fall of 2011, Ash's song "Starlight" premiered in Ferrero Rocher "Make Your Moments Golden" commercials in the UK, US and Ireland.
 The brand has continued to use the song in their 2012/13 and 2014/15 campaigns.
 The official video for "Starlight" was directed by Tripp and Jenna Watt and premiered on IFC.com in July 2012.
 The editors dubbed it, "Unadulterated and unabashed bubblegum pop that plays like a three-minute dose of summer."

 Her debut full-length record, Beneath The Noise, was released on February 14, 2012.
 Tracks from the album, co-produced and co-written by Jacques Brautbar and Sam Farrar (Phantom Planet, Maroon 5), have and continue to achieve much sync success.

 Her unreleased sophomore record "Come Here, Come Closer" along with over 150 other songs Ash has written over the years have continued to make an impact in the licensing world.

 She is involved in several other projects; Oh Darling(Portland based indie/rock band), Gold & The Invisible Girl (Ethereal electronic duo) with producer Lee Groves (Goldfrapp, Gwen Stefani), and babybats, with producer Bill Lefler (Ingrid Michaelson, Cobra Starship).